-The Security Components and Mechanisms (SCMG)’s security research focuses on the development and management of foundational building-block security mechanisms and techniques that can be integrated into a wide variety of mission-critical U.S. information systems.
-The group’s work spans the spectrum from near-term hardening and improvement of systems, to the design and analysis of next-generation, leap-ahead security capabilities.
-Computer security depends fundamentally on the level of trust of computer software and systems.
-This work, therefore, focuses strongly on assurance-building activities ranging from the analysis of software configuration settings, to advanced trust architectures, and to testing tools that identify flaws in software modules.
-This work also focuses significantly on increasing the applicability and effectiveness of automated techniques, wherever feasible.
-The SCMG conducts collaborative research with government, industry, and academia.
-Outputs of this research consist of prototype systems, software tools, demonstrations, guidelines, and other documentary resources.
+The Security Components and Mechanisms (SCM) Group’s security research focuses on the development and management of foundational building-block security mechanisms and techniques that can be integrated into a wide variety of mission-critical U.S. information systems.
+The group’s work spans a spectrum from near-term hardening and improvement to the design and analysis of next-generation, leapahead security capabilities.
+Computer security depends fundamentally on the level of trust that can be established for computer software and systems.
+This work, therefore, focuses strongly on assurance building activities ranging from the analysis of software configuration settings to advanced trust architectures to testing tools that surface flaws in software modules.